The 20 Highest-Grossing Disney Movies Ever

-With those powerhouse properties under their belt, they’ve been churning out hit after hit at the box office, and huge numbers of people are turning out at theaters worldwide for the experience.
+With those powerhouse properties under their belt, Disney has been churning out hit after hit at the box office, and huge numbers of people are turning out at theaters worldwide for the experience.

 Year: 2007